adityadani/pxdocs/content/key-management/vault/pvc-enc/_index.md

 ### Encryption using PVC annotations with Vault Namespaces

-When you have **Vault Namespaces** enabled and your secret resides inside a specific namespace, then the name of that namespace and the secret key needs to be provided to Portworx.
+If you have **Vault Namespaces** enabled and your secret resides inside a specific namespace, you must provide the name of that namespace and the secret key to Portworx.

 #### Step 1: Create a Storage Class